ERPLibre/ERPLibre/doc/WINDOWS_INSTALLATION.md

 ![Shell Path - Terminal](image/shell_path.png)

 ### High Memory Usage warnings

-Click on `Help` in the toolbar and choose `Change Memory Settings` to increase the memory heap of the IDE.
+If you experience high memory usage, click on `Help` in the toolbar and choose `Change Memory Settings` to increase the memory heap of the IDE.

 ### Missing or incorrect imported modules
-PyCharm may ignore some information from the `requirements.txt` and `pyproject.toml` from the project (such as their specific versions).
-If you have problems at runtime or while debugging with a certain module, search for the correct version of that specific module and reinstall it from PyCharm's package manager.
+PyCharm might not fully recognize some details from `requirements.txt` and `pyproject.toml` (e.g., specific module versions).
+If you encounter issues at runtime or while debugging, search for the correct version of the module and reinstall it using PyCharm's package manager.

 ### Can't run ERPLibre from PyCharm

-Run the following command in the root of the project from the terminal in PyCharm or WSL2
+If ERPLibre fails to run from PyCharm, execute the following command in the root directory of the project from the terminal in PyCharm or WSL2:

 ```bash
 ./script/ide/pycharm_configuration.py
 ```